Choosing a Good Nursing Home

 The Ohio Department of Health (ODH) is responsible for monitoring and regulating nursing homes in Ohio.
 These facilities are subject to regular inspections by investigators from the ODH.
 The ODH puts out the Long-Term Care Consumer Guide which contains inspection reports, facility details, family satisfaction survey scores, and resident satisfaction survey scores.

 Many Ohio nursing home residents pay for their care by using Medicare and Medicaid.
-In order for a nursing home to receive payment from the government, it must comply with minimum standards that are established.
 The Federal Centers for Medicare and Medicaid Services monitors and compares these facilities to see which ones are doing a good job.
 Their website, Nursing Home Compare, contains quality of care information on more than 15,000 nursing homes.

 2. Visit the nursing home to see how the staff interacts with each other